 Why are the owners selling?

-Buying property is not as simple as signing your name on a paper and providing a check.
+Buying property, including Miami property, is not as simple as signing your name on a paper and providing a check.
 You will need to make a fair offer that is fair to all the parties involved.
-Do some research before making this offer, focus mainly on comparative market analysis and the average prices of homes in the area.
+Do some research before making this offer, focus mainly on comparative market analysis and the average prices of properties in the area.
 You should also learn about contingencies and all the protection they may provide you.

 Home Appraisal Contingency